 It's always a good idea to unwined at one of our historic vineyards in the "Gateway to Virginia Wine Country," or to discover your favorite locally-brewed craft beer at one of our breweries.
 Whether you take shelter indoors at one of their tasting rooms or enjoy the fresh air on a stunning patio, you can be sure that safety precautions are in place to make your experience both safe and comfortable.
 Here are what a few of our wineries and breweries are doing to keep you safe:

 The Winery at Bull Run, the closest winery to Washington DC, is a working farm vineyard paying tribute to the history and preservation of 19th century pastoral Fairfax.
 They are offering self-guided wine tastings that can be purchased at the bar and enjoyed at your table.
-Historical tours are back in operation to learn about the rich Civil War history of the grounds but are reduced capacity at 16 guests.
+Historical tours are back in operation to learn about the rich Civil War history of the grounds but are reduced capacity.
 Reservations are required and are available for two hours maximum, with a deep cleaning between each use.
-However, the lawn is open without reservation with limited picnic tables, park benches, and the option to bring your own blanket.
+However, the lawn is open without advanced reservations with limited picnic tables, park benches, and the option to bring your own blanket.

 In Merrifield, Caboose Brewing Company's Caboose Commons offers a full-service coffee house, brewery, and restaurant all rolled into one - as well as a beautiful patio with fairy lights to enjoy your treats.
 To keep you safe, they have increased the cleaning frequency of equipment and surfaces, propped open doors to reduce touch-points, and even implemented a contactless ordering experience that can be used right at your table.